Robust stabilization of polytopic systems via fast and reliable neural network-based approximations: Introduction

-One of the most powerful approaches to control of constrained polytopic systems leverages the notion of a \emph{control invariant set}, for which one has provable guarantees on the existence of a feasible feedback policy able to force any closed-loop trajectory of the system within a prescribed set of feasible states \cite{gutman1986admissible,sznaier1993set,blanchini1994ultimate,blanchini1995constrained}.
-This is traditionally achieved by associating a \gls{CLF} with the invariant set design, which for polyhedral systems has been proven to be \emph{universal} in the sense that (exponential) stabilization of the polytopic system and existence of a polyhedral \gls{CLF} can be used interchangeably \cite{blanchini1995nonquadratic}.
-A feasible control policy that actually makes such a function a Lyapunov candidate for the closed-loop system is typically synthesized in two ways: through a \emph{variable structure} \cite{gutman1986admissible,nguyen2013implicit,nguyen2016explicit}, or a \emph{minimal selection} controller \cite{aubin2012differential}.
-We will also refer to these policies as traditional stabilizing controllers for uncertain linear systems.
+Among the available approaches, the concept of \emph{control invariant set} is one of the most exploited historically, since it ensures the existence of some feedback law able to steer the closed-loop trajectories of the uncertain system {within a prescribed state set} \cite{gutman1986admissible,blanchini1994ultimate,blanchini1995constrained,leyva2021stabilization}.
+This is traditionally achieved by associating a \gls{CLF} with the invariant set design, which for polytopic systems has been proven to be \emph{universal}, namely the stabilization of the linear uncertain system and the existence of a polyhedral \gls{CLF} can be used interchangeably \cite{blanchini1995nonquadratic}.
+With a specific focus on discrete-time polytopic systems, an admissible control policy that actually makes a polyhedral \gls{CLF} a suitable Lyapunov candidate for the closed-loop system is typically synthesized in two ways: through a \emph{variable structure} \cite{gutman1986admissible,nguyen2013implicit,nguyen2016explicit}, or a \emph{(minimal) selection-based} controller \cite{aubin2012differential}.
+We will also refer to these policies as traditional stabilizing controllers for linear uncertain systems.